No matter at what stage of life you are, the most common question we ask ourselves is, ‘Why My Life Is So Hard Sometimes?’ Do you?

 Why My Life Is So Hard, Unfair And Boring?

 God why life is so hard?

-Why life is so hard to live?
+Why my life is so hard to live?

-Why is my life so hard compared to others?
+Why my life is so hard compared to others?

 Why life is so unfair?